jabud/ml_pipeline/README.md

 > 3.- Create a 3rd Docker container with a 2nd Database for storing results from our model.

 The dataset chosen was the classic [titanic dataset](https://www.kaggle.com/c/titanic/data) and we are going to create a pipeline for a classification solution.

+**The steps taken for the training and testing, feature engineering, feature selection, model selection, validation and so on... are on the jupyter notebook: `prod/titanic_example.ipynb`**

 I am using PostgreSql for the DBs, python3.5, Docker and a bunch of libraries specified in the requirements.txt inside the folder `prod`, but to test the system you only need docker... and the files from this repo.